ragebflame/enControl/README.md

 This is a Python script which interacts with an energenie pi-mote using a flask api.
 This will allow you to turn sockets on & off with rest requests.

+**Updated -** Now using Redis in order to queue requests to the GPIO module.
+This is slightly slower, but prevents requests getting lost.

 ### Why you ask

 I had the hardware, and I needed an easy way to call the sockets from a